mph-/lcapy/doc/schematics.rst

 tex format generates a standalone LaTeX file.
 If no filename is specified, the schematic is displayed on the screen.

+By default, the png format is used for interactive drawing.
+First LaTeX is used to create a temporary pdf file; this is then converted to png format using `pdftoppm` or `convert` (ImageMagick).
+When using a Jupyter notebook, the svg format can be used with `draw(svg=True`).

 schtex.py
 =========

 `schtex.py` is a Python script that will generate a schematic from a netlist file.
-For example, here's how a PNG file can be generated:
+For example, here's how a png file can be generated:

    >>> schtex.py Dbridge.sch Dbridge.png